Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 In general, support for operating systems and browsers with a market share of 5% or less is removed in the next release of our web client.

+Genus Web requires a Genus Services installation on one or more application servers, which will be provided for you by your system administrator, your business partner or through a Genus Cloud Subscription.

-## System requirements for Genus Apps for desktop
+## System requirements for Genus Apps for desktop (Genus Desktop)

 The minimum hardware and software requirements for our desktop client are listed below.